 Having a baby is a life-changing experience that can be both exciting and scary.
 We understand that each pregnancy is different and that there may be questions or concerns you may have.
 Patients should find comfort in knowing that Chester County Hospital in West Chester, PA delivers about 2,900 babies annually.

-Our caring and experienced team of obstetricians, pediatricians, nurses, and lactation consultants, come to work every day ready to provide you and your baby with the highest quality of care.
-As part of our commitment to providing families in Chester County, PA with the best experience possible, we are working toward incorporating some of the concepts from the Baby Friendly Hospital Initiative.
-This is a global initiative created to help improve the care of pregnant women, mothers and infants.
-Our Chester County Hospital team respects the birth and feeding plans of each patient and works to help mothers achieve their infant-feeding goals.
-By beginning to incorporate some of the Baby Friendly ideals we are introducing these three big ideas:
+At Chester County Hospital, our caring and experienced team of obstetricians, pediatricians, nurses, and lactation consultants, come to work every day ready to provide you and your baby with the highest quality of care.
+As part of our commitment to providing families in Chester County, PA with the best experience possible, we have worked hard to become a Baby-Friendly Hospital.
+The Baby-Friendly Hospital Initiative is a global initiative created to help improve the care of pregnant women, mothers and infants.
+It is endorsed and supported by the AAP, ACOG, AAFP, AWHONN, CDC, WHO, the U.S. Surgeon General and others.

 1. We Believe Mothers and Babies Belong Together.